Biochemistry: Nucleic acids

 The structure of deoxyribonucleic acid (DNA); the picture shows the monomers being put together.

-Nucleic acids, so-called because of their prevalence in cellular nuclei, is the generic name of the family of biopolymers.
-They are complex, high-molecular-weight biochemical macromolecules that can convey genetic information in all living cells and viruses.
-The monomers are called nucleotides, and each consists of three components: a nitrogenous heterocyclic base (either a purine or a pyrimidine), a pentose sugar, and a phosphate group.
+Nucleic acids, so-called because of their prevalence in cellular nuclei, is the generic name of this family of biopolymers.
+They are complex, high-molecular-weight biochemical macromolecules that encode genetic information in all living cells and viruses.
+Their monomers are called nucleotides, and each consists of three components: a nitrogenous heterocyclic base (either a purine or a pyrimidine), a pentose sugar, and a phosphate group.

 Structural elements of common nucleic acid constituents.
 Because they contain at least one phosphate group, the compounds marked nucleoside monophosphate, nucleoside diphosphate and nucleoside triphosphate are all nucleotides (not phosphate-lacking nucleosides).

 The most common nucleic acids are deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).
-The phosphate group and the sugar of each nucleotide bond with each other to form the backbone of the nucleic acid, while the sequence of nitrogenous bases stores the information.
+The phosphate group and the sugar of each form nucleotide bonds to form the backbone of the nucleic acid, while the sequence of nitrogenous bases stores the information.
 The most common nitrogenous bases are adenine, cytosine, guanine, thymine, and uracil.
-The nitrogenous bases of each strand of a nucleic acid will form hydrogen bonds with certain other nitrogenous bases in a complementary strand of nucleic acid.
-Adenine binds with thymine and uracil, thymine binds only with adenine, and cytosine and guanine can bind only with one another.
-Adenine, thymine, and uracil contain two hydrogen bonds, while hydrogen bonds formed between cytosine and guanine are three.
+The nitrogenous bases of each strand of a nucleic acid will form hydrogen bonds with a specific partner base in a complementary strand of nucleic acid.
+Adenine binds with thymine or uracil, and cytosine and guanine bind one another.
+Adenine, thymine, and uracil form two hydrogen bonds, while cytosine and guanine form three.

 Aside from the genetic material of the cell, nucleic acids often play a role as second messengers, as well as forming the base molecule for adenosine triphosphate (ATP), the primary energy-carrier molecule found in all living organisms.
-Also, the nitrogenous bases possible in the two nucleic acids are different: adenine, cytosine, and guanine occur in both RNA and DNA, while thymine occurs only in DNA and uracil occurs in RNA.
+Other nucleotides besides adenosine can also be found forming other, less common, energy-carrying molecules such as guanosine in GTP or uracil in UTP.
+Also, while adenine, cytosine, and guanine occur in both RNA and DNA, thymine occurs only in DNA and uracil occurs in RNA.